BIDMCDigitalPsychiatry/LAMP-platform/docs/consortium_guidelines.md

 ## ③ Shared **Survey**

-If using mindLAMP to administer surveys, consortium partners must agree to use 1 - 5 common questions which are listed [here](Consortium_Partner_Survey_Requirements.md).
+If using mindLAMP to administer surveys, consortium partners must agree to use 1 - 5 common questions.
 This will allow partners to gather data from diverse study populations.

 ## ④ **Independent Server**